berezantev/berezantev.github.io/index.md

 <img style="max-width: 400px; height: auto; float:left; padding: 10px; " src="assets/img/ratio_male_female_feminism.png"/>

 The situation switches in the case of feminism related quotes: the predominant gender is female.
 We suppose that women are more concenrned about feminism and its sub-topics, so they are the ones who are vocal about the related issues.
+As a consequence, medias cite them more often.